How To Care For Your Winter Clothes

 The past days’ “bomb cyclone” surely made you put on extra layers and layers of clothes.
 This also means that your laundry basket keeps growing faster and faster.
 An incredible winter coat, cashmere sweater or fancy cardigan is definitely an investment, and as such you want to protect it.
 Knowing the correct way to wash your winter clothes can help keep them in top shape, cut back on laundry time, and even save money!

-Small details like choosing the best laundry detergent (either liquid detergent or laundry pods), the correct washing cycle or the best temperature to wash in can definitely make a big difference on the effectiveness of your washing and on your pocket.
+Small details like choosing the best laundry detergent (either liquid detergent or How To Use Laundry Pods), the correct washing cycle or the best temperature to wash in can definitely make a big difference on the effectiveness of your washing and on your pocket.
 Follow these quick and easy tips to care better and extend the life of your favorite winter clothes

 Treat slush, mud, and salt stains right away!
 Even though sometimes stain-removing sucks, it’s a necessary evil.
 Spray them with a stain remover (yes, home remedies work too!), and wash them as you generally would.

 Wear a base layer under sweaters.
 Wearing even a thin shirt will keep your sweaters clean for an extended period of time.

 Wash "performance clothing" like long underwear and fleece jackets with your preferred regular detergent (if you prefer homemade laundry detergent, that’s awesome too), but skip the fabric softener.
 It may damage the fabrics moisture-wicking properties.